GuiSpky/GuiSpky/README.md

 ## My name is Guilherme

 - 🔭 Current studing Web Sisten at Unialfa College.
-- 📚 Looking for opportunites to show my `habilites and knowledge`.
+- 📚 Looking for opportunites to show my `skills and knowledge`.

 ## Tools and languages:
 <span>